pmdn/c-coding-style/README.md

 ## Functions

 - Every function which may have access from outside its module, must include function *prototype* (or *declaration*)
+- The parenthesis comes just after the function name, no spaces between
 - Function name must be lowercase, optionally separated with underscore `_` character
 ```c
 /* OK */